paceval/paceval/new projects/Relational Core Identity/GPT-5 Business_Development_Master_Prompt.md

 🔹 User Instruction (not part of the system message):
-Paste is text into a fresh GPT-5 chat as your first message, then continue your dialogue normally.
+Paste this text into a fresh GPT-5 chat as your first message, then continue your dialogue normally.

 ---